caperaven/crs-rust-wasm-starter/readme.md

 The package.json file contains a script that will build it for you, should you prefer that.

+Performing a build using the above command will create a directory called bin in the root of the project.
+This directory contains all the required wasm and js files to use in index.html.

 ## Getting started links
 https://rustwasm.github.io/wasm-bindgen/introduction.html
 https://rustwasm.github.io/docs/wasm-pack/